MathCouple/betsson_group/README.md

     - Or, if I had access to all available sales data, I could verify whether it is a 'loss' product.
     - Supposing that it is an unkwown error, I could try to compare unitary priceses (price/quantity) to understand better the context.
   - To keep it simple, I'll assume it is a product return and flag it in the Warehouse.
+- There were test values that have been addressed and removed from all columns.
 ##### 1.3.Last-2 Customer ID columns

 ##### 1.3.Last-1 country columns
+- There are native "Unspecified" values in the data.
+I'm generally applying this approach across all string columns:
+- Unspecified: Represents cases where clients/stores explicitly chose not to declare their information (e.g., location, category).
+  - Null (e.g., `None`, `NaN`): Indicates cases where clients/stores did not settle or provide the information at all, potentially due to:
+    - Errors in data entry or processing.
+    - Omissions in data collection.
+    - Incomplete or unavailable information.

 - Some entries in the Country column might not represent valid country names (e.g., typos, placeholders, or regions like "Channel Islands").
   - The simplest approach would rename Country to Locations, avoiding the necessity of creating different columns indicating category types and adjusting Country Column information.
   - Further, this column will be a dimension of location_name, location_type